rivailJunior/react-creator-cmd/README.md

 ## React Creator CMD

-The `react-creator-cmd` tool is designed to assist developers in rapidly generating new Next.js projects with predefined configurations, including `GitHub Workflows`, `Unit Tests`, `Integration Tests` and `End-to-End Tests`.
+The `react-creator-cmd` tool is designed to assist developers in rapidly generating new Next.js projects with predefined configurations including `GitHub Workflows`, `Unit Tests`, `Integration Tests`, `End-to-End Tests`, and `Commit Convention`.

 ### Features